x1001000/Y118/README.md

-# y118
-IoT makers using Raspberry Pi &amp; Python
+# Raspberry Pi and Python